Operation Platinum Fox: Platinum Fox

-Dietl now made plans to renew the offensive, with the fresh SS regiments leading the assault, in September before the onset of the winter would make it difficult to fight.
+Dietl now made plans to renew the offensive, with the fresh SS regiment leading the assault, in September before the onset of the winter would make it difficult to fight.
 But a combination of British and Soviet surface ships and aircraft, which constantly attacked German shipping to the northern ports, hampered the arrival of reinforcements and supplies and would delay the arrival of the 6th Mountain Division to October.
 Nevertheless, on 8 September Dietl started with the renewed offensive without the 6th Mountain Division.
-The initial assault failed badly and the SS regiments, untrained for arctic warfare, took heavy casualties.
+The initial assault failed badly and the SS regiment, untrained for arctic warfare, took heavy casualties.
 The Germans made some initial progress, but a Soviet counterattack stopped the offensive soon after.

 Constant attacks by Soviet submarines and British surface ships (consisting of a force of two aircraft carriers, two cruisers and six destroyers) also sank numerous German ships and worsened the supply situation even more.
 For this reason von Falkenhorst prohibited German shipping from sailing east of the North Cape on 13 September.
 Hitler again pressured to continue the offensive, but Dietl made it clear, that with the dire supply situation and without further reinforcements no further advance was possible.
 On 19 September the Germans retreated from their bridgehead east of the Litsa river.
 More Soviet reinforcements arrived in the area and on 21 September the German offensive was broken off.
 Mountain Corps Norway was ordered to now defend the frontline and secure the Petsamo area and its nickel-mines, as a renewed offensive was ruled out.
 In mid-October the 2nd Mountain Division withdrew to Petsamo and the 6th Mountain Division replaced the 3rd Mountain Division along the Litsa line.
 The 3rd Mountain Division was then moved back to Germany in December.

 During the winter of 1941, the Soviets launched several heavy attacks on the Litsa as well as the Rybachy Peninsula front.
 The dug-in German units were able to hold it, cementing the front line for the next years.